sikthehedgehog/vdpnotes/vdp_regs.md

 	+ 01: the first 64KB are available (VRAM address bit 16 is forced to 0).
 	+ 11: the last 64KB are available (VRAM address bit 16 is forced to 1).
 	+ Note that all this does is change VRAM address bit 16, all the other side effects apply as usual.
+	+ The internal logical VRAM address is *not* affected, only the encoded one that goes to the `AD7:0` pins.
+This matters for the sprite cache checks.
 - Bit 3 ("IE2"): when 1, enable external interrupt (falling edge on /HL pin).
 - Bit 2 ("VSCR"): vscroll mode in mode 5.
 	+ 0: full vscroll.
 Column 0's value is used for the entire plane.
 VSRAM is latched once at the beginning of the scanline.